Oscar Berger (cartoonist)

-Oscar Berger (May 12, 1901 – May 15, 1997) was a well-known caricaturist and cartoonist.
+Oscar Berger (May 12, 1901 – May 15, 1997) was a Slovak-born American caricaturist and cartoonist.
 His work appeared in numerous newspapers and magazines, and he authored and illustrated seven books.
 Some of the notable people who have sat for him to be drawn include: Winston Churchill, Pope Pius XII, Robert Frost, Charles de Gaulle, Marcel Marceau, Pablo Casals, Gina Lollobrigida, Christopher Morley, Bernard Shaw, Charlie Chaplin, Maria Tallchief, Ralph Richardson, Andrei Gromyko, Carlos P. Romulo, Valeska Gert, John Foster Dulles, and eight U.S. presidents.

 Biography and career

-Oscar Berger was born on May 12, 1901 in Prešov, Austria-Hungary (Note: Now known as Slovakia).
+Oscar Berger was born on May 12, 1901 in Prešov, Austria-Hungary (now in Slovakia).
 He started drawing at the age of three, and at the age of seven, he published his first book entitled "My Life", on a miniature printing press.
 While growing up, he traveled with his parents to Budapest, Vienna and Paris.
 After graduating from high school in Levoča, he left for Prague where he continued his self-education in art; drawing the landscape and architecture of the city, and sometimes informal sketches of people passing by.
 One of these attracted the attention of the editors of a Berlin newspaper, resulting in an invitation to become its chief staff artist, and his work started to appear regularly in European newspapers.
 He was present at the Munich trials of 1923 where his drawings pilloried Hitler and the other defendants on trial; his drawings once causing so much laughter among the foreign journalists, that the whole group was cleared out of the court room.
 In 1928, he made his first trip to the United States, where a collection of his drawings were exhibited at the Advertising Club in New York City.
 It was during this visit that New York Governor Al Smith introduced him to Franklin Roosevelt.
 Berger recalls that when he asked him to sit for a drawing, Roosevelt quipped: "Yes, I'll be glad to, but don't you think it a waste of your time?"
 When he became president five years later, Berger sketched him again.